-This Energy Exchange pre-workshop introduces the implementation process for distributed energy project.
+This Energy Exchange pre-workshop will introduce the implementation process for distributed energy project.

 Upon completion of this workshop, attendees will: